symbol/symbol-docs/source/guides/aggregate/creating-an-escrow-contract-with-aggregate-bonded-transaction.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-3. When an **AggregateTransaction is bonded**, Alice will need to **lock 10 cat.currency** to prevent spamming the network.
+3. When an **AggregateTransaction is bonded**, Alice will need to **lock 10 nem.xem** to prevent spamming the network.
 Once the ticket distributor signs the AggregateTransaction, the amount of locked cat.currency becomes available again on Alice's account, and the exchange will get through.

 .. example-code::